RamOchoa-HES/HyperCode/README.md

 - Please use reginaadmin as username and regina1805 as password to log in and see content

+#### Product Owner Final Notes

+Most of what needed to be done by the product owner is documented in these slide decks. https://docs.google.com/presentation/d/1PUv56sfzb3jxAck7OphXHVCyen8PToEUKfHB2p-8Sxc/edit#slide=id.p

 #### Our Sprint Review and Sprint Retrospective

 We demoed our application that is deployed in production to our stakeholder and did our sprint retrospective after that in the following video